 Overview

 Northeast of the Sierra Maestra is a delightful area of countryside where crinkly green hills speckled with royal palms extend down to perhaps the most attractive stretch of the north coast.
 Between them, in the flatter valleys you’ll find the verdant fields of the ubiquitous sugar cane plantations.
-Holguin is a pleasant town with an international airport, enabling visitors to leave Cuba for the far east of the island without having to return to Havana.
-It’s worth a look, but more alluring is the little port Gibara, on the Caribbean coast 32km to the north.
+Holguin is a pleasant town, but more alluring is the little port Gibara, on the Caribbean coast 32km to the north.
 The arty town, which lives from fishing (especially lobster), but which hosts a film festival in April, has a jumble of squat red-tiled colonial houses, a couple of museums and expensive sea views from the nearby hilltop ruined fort.
 Along the coast are a number of fairly unspoilt beach resorts situated in charming coves, such as the well established Guardalavaca.

 Read More